erzloh/2D-Vector-Space-Visualization/README.md

     ```
     This will apply all matrices added so far to all vectors and points in the vector space.

-6. **Animate Transformation**: To see the transformation, click the 'Transform' button in the interface, or set `t = 0; animating = true;` from the console to initiate the animation.
+6. **Animate Transformation**: To see the transformation, click the 'Transform' button.

 Feel free to experiment and visualize how different vectors, points, and matrices interact!